theoneandonlyferrisli/nowhere-backend/k8s/README.md

 kubectl apply -f ingress.yaml
 ```

-**Note:** The ManagedCertificate can take 10-30 minutes to provision after deployment.
+**Note:** The ManagedCertificate can take up to 24 hours to provision after deployment. `links.nowhereapp.ai` will provision faster than `nowhereapp.ai` since it's been active longer.

 ## Common Operations